doctorfree/MirrorCommand/README.md

 The Mirror Command Line project provides scripts to enable command line control of the MagicMirror system over a local network.

-A frontend Bash script, "mirror", can be installed on your MagicMirror to issue MagicMirror commands.
+A frontend Bash script, `mirror`, can be installed on your MagicMirror to issue MagicMirror commands.
 Currently the command line MagicMirror control scripts include support for:
 - Specifying the MagicMirror configuration file to activate